Cajac/picoCTF-Writeups/picoCTF_2022/Forensics/Sleuthkit_Apprentice.md

 There are two possible partitions where the flag could be:

-- The Linux partition which starts on sector `2048`
+- The Linux partition which starts at sector `2048`
-- The Linux partition which starts on sector `360448`
+- The Linux partition which starts at sector `360448`

 ## Strings and grep solution